Six healthy dental habits young adults should remember

 You already know what smoking does to your lungs, but did you know that it also messes with your teeth and gums?
 Tobacco can stain your teeth and smokers often develop dry mouth, which leads to bad breath and can cause cavities and gum disease.
 Or worse: cancer.

-You may have developed the bad habit of doing a quick once over with the toothbrush.
+You already know how to brush teeth correctly, but you may have developed the bad habit of doing a quick once over with the toothbrush.
 Take the time to do a good brushing.
 Using a soft-bristled brush, gently scrub your teeth for a full 2 - 3 minutes.
 Find a song you like, pop in your ear buds, and don't quit brushing till the music stops.
 And remember to get a new toothbrush at least 3 - 4 times a year.

 Let's face it, flossing is a bore.
 But if it can keep your breath fresh and mouth cavity free, it's worth it.
 Good flossing technique: Pull the floss up and down the sides of your teeth to help scrape off the plaque that causes cavities.
 If you haven't flossed in a while, your gums may bleed or be a little sore, but keep at it.
 Soon it will be a breeze.
 Learn more about flossing.